These truly eco friendly vegan leather alternatives should make the naysayers abolish animal leather forever!

 I must confess: at the earlier days here at Eluxe, we were horrified to learn that some of the bags and shoes we thought were eco-friendly due to their ‘vegan’ credentials were actually guilty of the worst kind of greenwashing.
 They promoted themselves as ‘cruelty free’ ‘eco leather’, but neglected to mention they were also petroleum-based, heavily polluting and toxic.

 Sadly, some vegan accessories promoted by the likes of allegedly ‘eco friendly’ brands like Vivienne Westwood were actually no better for the environment than a pair of plastic flip flops from Walmart.
 Depressing!

-But then we discovered some genuinely eco friendly vegan leathers, and now we simply can’t promote them enough–and guess what?
-Some of the world’s most prestigious fashion brands are using them.
+But then we discovered that there ARE some genuinely eco friendly vegan leathers out there!
+And now we simply can’t promote them enough.

 Curious to see what they are?
 Keep reading!

 The first eco friendly vegan leather on our list may surprise you: paper.
 While it may be hard to believe that paper can be as strong as leather, don’t forget that we have featured an actual cathedral made from cardboard before.
 So if you can do architecture with it, it can certainly be strong enough for a handbag!

 Botega Veneta realised this when it created their gorgeous paper Carta Giapponese bag, which you can see below.

 This elegant clutch is made of tightly woven washi, a delicate paper derived from the bark of the fast-growing kozo tree (a Japanese relative of the common mulberry).
 Once made, the washi is cut, then its edges are carefully woven.